proudmonkey/AutoWrapper/README.md

 }
 ```
 # Using Your Own API Response Schema
-If mapping wont work for you and you need to add additional attributes to the default `API` response schema, then you can now use your own custom schema/model to achieve that by setting the `UseCustomSchema` to true in `AutoWrapperOptions` as shown in the following code below:
+If mapping wont work for you and you need to add additional attributes to the default `API` response schema, then you can use your own custom schema/model to achieve that by setting the `UseCustomSchema` to true in `AutoWrapperOptions` as shown in the following code below:

 ```csharp
 app.UseApiResponseAndExceptionWrapper(new AutoWrapperOptions { UseCustomSchema = true });